gregnutt/vizTtianicSurvivors/README.md

 ######"It might also be cool to see the effects across age ranges of other factors, such as passenger class or embarcation location."
 Added functionality to switch color sorting to allow audience to compare survival/casualty distributions for Sex, Passenger Class, and Embarkation location.

+######"For the color of the graph, I would suggest using complementatry colors i.e. orange and blue."
+As mentioned previous, updated colors to a more complementary color palatte.
+Extended complementary color selection to additional sorting options.

+######"Increase the font size of the axis labels."
+After some clarification, we determined that the yAxis labels were too small and were getting blurred due to the effect of the rotation.
+So I boosted the font size of the yAxis labels to 14px from 12px.

+######"Provide better commenting for the functions, including any parameters needed and the expected result."
+Went through and thoroughly commented the codebase for better readibility.